P0u4a/Playlist-Generator/README.md

 Automatically create music playlists on your youtube account.

+Simply enter the artist, band, or genre you would like your playlist to be based on, and use the slider to set the playlist's length.

 <img src='https://user-images.githubusercontent.com/66873325/180650652-60437fc3-037a-4a55-927b-2564d38cd70f.svg' alt='logo' width='100' height='100'/>

 This project was built with Nextjs, Nextauth for authentication and react-bootstrap for the UI.